Azerbaijan (Iran): Religion

 The majority of Azerbaijanis in Azerbaijan are followers of Twelver Shia Islam.
 Azerbaijanis commemorate Shia holy days (ten first days of the holy month of Muharram) minority Sunni Azerbaijani Turks (Shafi and Hanafi) who live in the Ardabil Province (Hashatjin and villages of Bileh Savar County) and West Azerbaijan province (near the cities of Urmia, Khoy and Salmas) and have population about 200,000 people in this area.

 Immigration

 Azerbaijani people mostly live in northwest parts of Iran, but large Azerbaijani populations can be found in Khorasan, mostly in Mashhad, as well as central Iran, due to internal migration to Tehran, Karaj, and Qum.
 Where they have settled, they have become prominent – not only among urban and industrial working classes – but also in commercial, administrative, political, religious, and intellectual circles.
-Azerbaijanis make up 25%– 33% of Tehran and of Tehran Province's population.
+Azerbaijanis make up 25%–33% of Tehran and of Tehran Province's population.
 They are the largest ethnic groups after Persians in Tehran and the Tehran Province.
-The governor of Tehran is Hossein Hashemi from Sarab; he was born in East Azerbaijan; Ali Khamenei, the Supreme Leader of Iran, was born in Mashhad and is of Azeri origin.
+The governor of Tehran is Hossein Hashemi from Sarab; he was born in East Azerbaijan; Ali Khamenei, the Supreme Leader of Iran, was born in Mashhad and is of Azerbaijani origin.
 The journals Varliq and Azari are printed by the Azerbaijani people in Tehran.